nojronatron/file-sync-win/README.md

 ### Desktop

-- Logging is automatic and can be turned on or off (during development it can be programmatically changed but not in the UI).
-- The Log file will be stored in the same directory as the executable (dev: `bin\Debug'; end user: whatever directory the EXE and associated DLL files are in).
 - Main UI: A window displays an existing configuration stored in Environment Variables when Load Configuration is clicked.
 This may change in a future version.
 - Main UI: The Clear Configuration button removes the configuration for File Monitoring and the configured Server Address.
 - Main UI: The Store Configuration button saves manually-entered configuration items.
 This is a future feature.